JoseAngelMartinB/ODEm/README.md

  - 'Global Optimization Toolbox' version 3.4.1 or higher
 ```

-### Known Isues
+### Known Issues
- - If you run the program in an Operating System different from Windows the Save Results option may not work.
+ - If you run the program in an Operating System different from Windows the 'Save Results' option may not work.

 ## Documentation